TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 - `Video` - A video recording of the screen for the whole duration of the _Test Suite_
 - `autoinst-log.txt` - Logs from the test
-- `worker-log.txt` - Logs created by the OpenQA worker process running on the tested device
+- `worker-log.txt` - Logs created by the OpenQA worker process managing the tested device
 - `vars.json` - A JSON file containing all of the configuration variables used to control the execution of the _Test Suite_
 - `serial0.txt` - The serial port output from the tested device